Cast Iron Pipe Repair

 A flexible, epoxy-saturated liner is inserted in one end of the pipeline and threaded through to the other end.
 It is gently inflated to full pipe diameter and cured (hardened), creating a new structural line within the old cast iron pipes.

 Trenchless pipe lining is appropriate for lateral and vertical pipes, sewer, and drainage (rainwater leader) lines.
-It can be used in single-family homes, multi-unit homes, condos, businesses, commercial/industrial buildings, and more.
+It can be used in apartments, condos, businesses, commercial/industrial buildings, and more.
 Our lining product has a 50-year life use expectancy.

 While CIPP works ideally for cast iron pipe repair, it can also be applied to PVC, orangeburg, clay, copper, and others.